158 arrested at Palmdale party described by LASD as 'superspreader event' amid COVID pandemic

 An underage girl, considered to be a sexually exploited child, was rescued, Sheriff Alex Villanueva said at a Tuesday morning news conference.

-According to authorities, 116 adults and 35 juveniles were taken into custody and six weapons were recovered.
+According to authorities, 38 of those taken into custody were juveniles and six weapons were recovered.

 Villanueva said his department had received information that the gathering was planned at a vacant home.
 Such parties often include weapons, illegal drugs and violence, the sheriff said.